movickmovick/hormone_map_journal/map_hormones.md

 outputs none
 Description Several Functions: protects the brain from infalmation. regulate melanin pigment in skin and 	      hair, sebum secretion, temperature regulation, pain control, sex behaviors, learning... class hormone

+name Cortisol
+class ?

+name GLP-1
+class peptide
+description "decreases hunger by slowing acid release into the stomach, and slows the emptying of the stomach" shape rectangle color teal inputs acetate, Propionate outputs Insulin, Glucagon

+name Glucagon
+class hormone
+description "The glucose (loci: liver) accelerator pedal; produced in the pancreas by the alpha cells; appetite suppressant; reduces ghrelin" shape rectangle color blue inputs GIP, GLP-1, OXM, fasting outputs Ghrelin, Glucose

+name OXM
+class hormone
+description "secreted, like GLP-1 and PYY, when food is ingested and it is secreted in proportion to the calories consumed; it acts as a satiety signal;
+	     OXM, or Oxynyomodulin reduceds the hunger hormone ghrelin" shape rectangle color blue inputs none outputs ghrelin, glucagon, insullin